Information for Law Enforcement and Legal Entities

 The assigned Deputy Medical Examiner will attempt to give you a two-hour advance notice to you through the contact number(s) that you provide.
 The only person(s) authorized to attend autopsies are sworn staff whose primary duty is the criminal investigation related to the specific death being examined that day.
 Guests of any type, regardless of reason or intention, are not permitted in the autopsy room or on the security floor.

-Detailed information is not required for an initial report of death if the body is still at the scene.
-Basic information such as location, callback telephone number, preliminary mode, sex of victim(s) and number of victims will suffice as the initial report.
-Death reports for bodies that have been transported to a hospital will require additional information since the scene is no longer intact.
+Detailed information is not required for an initial report of death to the County of Los Angeles Department of Medical Examiner (DME) if the body is still at the scene.
+Basic information such as location, callback number, preliminary mode, sex of victim(s) and number of victims is sufficient for the initial report.
+Death reports for bodies transported to a hospital will require additional information since the scene is no longer intact.
 Once death is pronounced, no one should be permitted to further disturb the body or any related evidence.
-The clothing and personal property of the decedent fall within the Coroner’s jurisdiction and should not be further disturbed, discarded or release prior to the Coroner’s arrival.
-Anything that was on or with the decedent when they arrived at the hospital should remain with the body pending Coroner arrival.
+The clothing and personal property of the decedent fall within the jurisdiction of the DME and should not be further disturbed, discarded or released prior to the arrival of the DME.
+Anything on or with the decedent when they arrived at the hospital should remain with the body pending the DME arrival.

-The law requires an “immediate” notification to the Medical Examiner-Coroner’s Office when a death falls under Coroner jurisdiction.
-It is understood that in some deaths, especially homicides, scene containment and determining the investigative parameters occasionally take time.
+The law requires an immediate notification to the DME when a death falls under the jurisdiction of the DME.
+It is understood scene containment and determining the investigative parameters occasionally take time in some deaths, especially homicides.
 However, most deaths should be reported within one hour of pronouncement or discovery.
-Law enforcement personnel reporting a death should advise the Medical Examiner-Coroner’s personnel when reporting a death, if they desire that the Coroner’s response be delayed due to investigative concerns.
+Law enforcement personnel reporting a death should advise the DME personnel if they desire a delayed response by the DME due to investigative concerns.

-The Medical Examiner-Coroner’s Office will proactively respond to certain scenes when the Coroner determines that an immediate response is advisable.
-The Coroner will not interfere with the criminal investigation unless issues concerning evidence degradation, wound interpretation, unnecessary body decomposition or post-mortem changes will interfere with the medico-legal requirements of the Coroner.
-For these reasons the law gives the Coroner the authority to determine when the body will be moved at a scene or removed from a scene.
+The DME proactively responds to certain scenes when it determines an immediate response is advisable.
+The DME will not interfere with the criminal investigation unless issues concerning evidence degradation, wound interpretation, unnecessary body decomposition or post-mortem changes will interfere with the medicolegal requirements of the DME.
+For these reasons, the law gives the DME the authority to determine when the body will be moved at a scene or removed from a scene.

-The Medical Examiner-Coroner’s personnel will respond when requested and conduct the death investigation.
-A sworn Coroner’s Investigator will respond to your scene.
-Additionally, a transport driver will arrive separately in a removal vehicle.
-In certain cases, a Coroner Criminalist and/or a Coroner Photographer will respond either upon the request of detectives or the Coroner’s Investigator.
+The DME personnel will respond when requested and conduct the death investigation.
+A sworn DME investigator will respond to the scene and a transport driver will arrive separately in a removal vehicle.
+In certain cases, a DME criminalist and/or a DME photographer will respond upon the request of detectives or the DME investigator conducting the death investigation.

-When an officer believes the circumstances surrounding the scene requires moving the body prior to the Coroner’s arrival, the Coroner shall be contacted immediately by phone and be appraised of the circumstances necessitating the movement of the body.
-The Coroner may authorize the body to be moved to a nearby location when appropriate.
+When an officer believes the scene circumstances require moving the body prior to the arrival of the DME, the officer must contact the DME immediately by phone and be apprised of the circumstances necessitating the movement of the body.
+The DME may authorize the body to be moved to a nearby location when appropriate.

 Moving the body without Coroner Permission